roflmaostc/drtvam/docs/src/index.rst

 Citation
 --------

-When using Dr.TVAM in academic projects, please cite the associated paper:
+When using Dr.TVAM in academic projects, please cite the associated publications:

 .. code-block:: bibtex